Understanding Your Breasts | Breast Conditions

 Common breast conditions may cause worrisome symptoms, but most aren't cause for worry.

-Small blemishes on your breasts may be unsightly, but they're probably NBD.
+Small bumps on your breasts may be unsightly, but they're probably NBD.

 Know the truth about the solid, noncancerous breast lumps often found in women.